MultiLane/extension/README.md

 ## Multilane Extension
-This repo is responsoble for modifying the RPC calls and transactions.
+This repo is responsoble for modifying the 1.
+Fetch calls and 2.
+Make transactions.

+#### 1. Fetch calls
+Calls like get balance are intercepted by this extension and redirects this call to multinode nodes

+#### 2. Make transaction
+Here EOA transactions are converted into SCW transaction

 ### Installation
 ```